miloter/simil-words/README.md

-# Lexical analyzer for texts in memory.
+# Similarity and normalization of texts.
 It allows to obtain the similarities of words and texts as well as the normalization of texts to different forms.

 ## Note: